DaveParillo/cisc192-reader/src/chapter9/review-3.rst

          .. tb-tab:: Question

-            Write the ``editCake`` function, which prompts the user for a new name, color, diameter, and whether or not they want icing.
+            Write the ``edit_cake`` function, which prompts the user for a new name, color, diameter, and whether or not they want icing.
 The function modifies the original cake that is passed in as a parameter.
-Use the makeCake function in your implementation to avoid duplicate code!
+Use the make_cake function in your implementation to avoid duplicate code!

             .. tb-code:: cpp